mrsimonemms/temporal-dsl/examples/search-attributes/README.md

 # Search Attributes

-Adding custom search attributes to your application
+Add custom search attributes to your application

 <!-- toc -->